Stretching Guide for Osgood-Schlatter Disease: Improve Mobility & Pain

 In fact, the exact opposite is actually true!

 When we strengthen our muscles we actually increase our mobility at the connected joints.
-Our bodies are incredibly intuitive, if the brain senses that you do not have enough strength through a joint (say the knee) it will restrict movement and mobility in that joint.
-One of the ways it does this is by restricting the muscle’s available length, preventing us from going into risky ranges of motion.
-This stiffness or tightness is actually a protective mechanism.
+Our bodies are incredibly intuitive, if the brain senses that you do not have enough strength around a joint (say the knee) it will restrict movement and mobility in that joint as a guarding mechanism.
+This stiffness or tightness becomes a protective mechanism, something that we need to retrain gradually through a combination of strengthening, stretching and movement skill practice.

 Training Programs for Osgood, Severs and stubborn Adult Osgood Cases